lazymeadow/gorilla-groove/backend/README.md

 However it is recommended to log in with the "dude" user and create any additional users through the UI

-(See the README in the UI directory for how to do so)
+(See the README in the UI directory for how to set it up)

 ### Logging in and sending requests
 With the user created (or the default user), authenticate by sending a POST to: